-I am a preferred provider for POMCO and Blue Cross/Blue Shield Plans.
+I am an in-network provider for Blue Cross/Blue Shield Plans and United Healthcare plans including the Empire Plan.
 If you you have either of these plans and you have acupuncture coverage, once any deductible is met, I will take your co-pay at the time of service.

 If you have any other plan and have out-of-network acupuncture coverage I will be happy to submit claims for you, or provide you with the documentation you need so that you can submit for reimbursement.